jiangjiewei/Keratitis-OL-CDACNN/README.md

-# Keratitis-OL-CDAN
+# Keratitis-OL-CDACNN
-This repository contains the source code for developing an object localization combined with ensemble cost-sensitive dense attention convolutional neural network (OL-CDAN) system for the automated classification of keratitis, other cornea abnormalities, and normal cornea from slit-lamp images.
+This repository contains the source code for developing an object localization combined with cost-sensitive deep attention convolutional neural network (OL-CDACNN) system for the automated classification of keratitis, other cornea abnormalities, and normal cornea from slit-lamp images.
 This system provides a practical strategy for automatic diagnosis of keratitis.

 # Prerequisites